Cerebral Aneurysm

 What is a cerebral aneurysm?

-A weak or thin spot in a blood vessel in the brain that balloons out.
+A weakened area in the wall of a blood vessel in the brain that balloons out and fills with blood.

 What are the symptoms of a cerebral aneurysm?

-Often none, but can include headache, nausea, and vomiting.
+Often asymptomatic until rupture, but may include headache, nausea, vomiting, and sensitivity to light.

 How is a cerebral aneurysm diagnosed?

-What are the treatment options for a cerebral aneurysm?
+What is the prognosis for someone with a cerebral aneurysm?

 Are cerebral aneurysms common?